bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interface/erc20interface.md

 ### decimals
 `function decimals() external view returns (uint8);`

-Returns the number of decimals the token uses.
+Returns the number of decimal places the token uses.

 You may want to use decimals to make your token divisible into arbitrary amounts like 1.5 ETH when displayed.
-The EVM only supports integer numbers.
+The EVM (Ethereum virtual machine) only supports integer numbers.
 That's why the ERC20 standard suggests to implement the decimal functionality that specifies how many decimal places a token has.
-18 decimals is the industry standard.
+18 decimal places is the industry standard.